Seven disconnected tools with no shared truth

 02 — The Problem

-Configuration lived in PRD matrices, LC databases, Flex5 parameter files and WT_conf_master spreadsheets.
+Configuration lived in PRD matrices, LC databases, FlexModel parameter files and WT_conf_master spreadsheets — all on individual machines and shared drives.
 Engineers re-keyed the same data across hand-offs, and no one could agree on the latest blade load envelope.

 Component data re-entered across NPI, MLA and wind-farm teams.

-Three answers to one question depending on the spreadsheet.
+Three answers to one question depending on whose local file you opened.

 Configuration changes took weeks to reach simulation owners.